JuliaDynamics/TimeseriesSurrogates.jl/docs/src/collections/irregular_surrogates.md

 ## Lomb-Scargle based surrogate

-The LS surrogate is a form of a constrained surrogate which takes the Lomb-Scargle periodogram to derive surrogates with similar phase distribution as the original time series.
+The [`IrregularLombScargle`](@ref) surrogate is a form of a constrained surrogate which takes the Lomb-Scargle periodogram, which works on irregularly spaced data, to derive surrogates with similar phase distribution as the original time series.
-This function uses the simulated annealing algorithm to minimize the Minkowski distance between the original periodogram and the surrogate periodogram.
+This function uses the simulated annealing algorithm[^SchmitzSchreiber1999] to minimize the Minkowski distance between the original periodogram and the surrogate periodogram.

 ```@example MAIN
 using TimeseriesSurrogates, CairoMakie